Corps of Royal Artillery Drivers

-The Corps of Royal Artillery Drivers was a British Army corps founded (as the 'Corps of Captain Commissaries and Drivers') in 1793 and disbanded in 1822.
+The Corps of Royal Artillery Drivers was a corps of the British Army raised in 1793 as the Corps of Captain Commissaries and Drivers and disbanded in 1822.
 It was established to provide trained and disciplined drivers for the Royal Artillery, a service that had previously relied upon civilian contractors.
 Though closely associated with the Royal Regiment of Artillery the corps was listed separately from it in the London Gazette until at least 1815.
 By 1814 the corps numbered more than 7,400 men and fielded more than 2,600 men at the 1815 Battle of Waterloo.
 The unit was reduced in size after the end of the Napoleonic Wars and disbanded in 1822 by the Duke of Wellington.

 Foundation and service

 What later became the Corps of Royal Artillery Drivers was founded in 1793 by Charles Lennox, 3rd Duke of Richmond who, as Master-General of the Ordnance, had responsibility for the British Army's artillery, engineers and logistics.
 Prior to this time the artillery guns, ammunition and other supplies had been transported by civilian contractors.
 These contractors supplied the necessary men, wagons and horses, but there were sometimes problems when these men – some untrained – abandoned their task in battle.

 The men of the new corps were uniformed army personnel trained in managing guns, wagons and horses.
 The use of the corps allowed for quicker movement of the artillery; and, as provision was made for the gunners to travel on the gun limbers and wagons, reduced time for the guns to be brought into action.
 As first constituted, the corps consisted of 45 officers, 1,330 other ranks and 2,380 horses.
 By 1810 the corps had 78 officers, 4,860 other ranks and 7,000 horses; sufficient for the needs of the entire British field artillery.
 By 1814 the corps had grown to 88 officers and 7,352 other ranks; at the 1815 Battle of Waterloo more than half of the 5,300 artillery men present were from the corps of drivers.
 The corps had its headquarters within the Royal Artillery Barracks, Woolwich.